Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Experimental Details

 \section{Experimental Details}

+In this section, we detail all three types of experiments -- unfeatured hypergraphs, 3D meshes and graph point clouds -- individually, detailing their datasets, baselines, metrics and specific hyperparameters.

 For all experiments, we use embeddings with 32 dimensions for edge selection vectors and node and hyperedge expansion numbers.
 When they exist, features are embedded with 128 dimensions.
 SignNet always has 5 layers and a hidden dimension of 128.
 Positional encodings always have 32 dimensions.
 We always use 10 layers of Local PPGN.
-We always use 25 sampling steps.
-All experiments are run for 24 hours on a single L40S.
+We use the AdamW \citep{loshchilov2017decoupled} optimizer with a learning rate of $1e-4$.
+All experiments are run for 1M steps on a single L40S.
 We use 8 CPU workers.